 As brands are becoming aware of the significance of visual branding, logo designers strive to come up with unique logo design trends that help in channelling the right brand message to prospective customers.
 Like the past few years, 2016 also has its own share of trends in ever-evolving logo design arena.
-As an inherent part of designing industry, corporate logo identity plays crucial role in empowering a company’s brand identity.
+As an inherent part of designing industry, logo design services plays crucial role in empowering a company’s brand identity.
 The following trends are all set to swamp up the eCommerce market this year:

 – ‘Simplicity’ is the key: Gone are those days, when designers were inclined to swap between gradient colours, gloss, shadow effects and 3D effect for designing logos.
 Today, simplicity has turned synonymous with sophistication.
 Over the years, logo-design trends have evolved much; and in maximum cases, this evolution has been predominated by the ‘trend of simplicity’.